Breaking the Circle: An Autonomous Control-Switching Strategy for Stable Orographic Soaring in MAVs: EXPERIMENTAL SETUP

 \subsection{MAV Hardware}

 Two platforms of different sizes and configurations were used for testing to evaluate the generality of the proposed control method.
-The first was the Eclipson Model C \cite{eclipson}, shown in figure \ref{f:mavs}.(a), the same model used in our previous research \cite{hwang2023aosoar}, featuring a wingspan of $1100mm$, a wing surface area of $18 dm^2$, and a total weight of $716g$.
-The second platform was the Eachine \& ATOMRC Seal G1500, shown in figure \ref{f:mavs}.(b), with a wingspan of $1500mm$, a wing area of $25.7 dm^2$, and a total weight of $1210g$.
+The first was the Eclipson Model C \cite{eclipson}, shown in figure \ref{f:mavs} (a)., featuring a wingspan of $1100mm$, a wing surface area of $18 dm^2$, and a total weight of $716g$.
+The second platform was the Eachine \& ATOMRC Seal G1500, shown in figure \ref{f:mavs} (b)., with a wingspan of $1500mm$, a wing area of $25.7 dm^2$, and a total weight of $1210g$.
 Both MAVs were equipped with an elevator, rudder, and ailerons for control, along with a single electric motor for throttle.

 The electronics setup was similar across both platforms.
 We used the Paparazzi autopilot \cite{hattenberger2014using} running on a Pixhawk 4.
 Airspeed and angle-of-attack sensors were installed in different locations on each MAV to accommodate differences in available space and airframe design.
 Additionally, Opti-Track markers were attached to both MAVs for accurate indoor position tracking.